How to Make DIY Hardwood Floor Cleaner

 A Few Notes About DIY Hardwood Floor Cleaner

 You’ll notice this recipe doesn’t contain white vinegar.
-Although white vinegar is great for a variety of homemade cleaners, there are certain things you should never clean with vinegar, and hardwood floors are one of them.
+Although white vinegar can clean a surprising number of things around the house, there are certain things you should never clean with vinegar, and hardwood floors are one of them.
 That’s why this recipe uses castile soap instead.

 The castile soap is unscented, so if you prefer your hardwood floor cleaner to have a light scent, I recommend using essential oils.
 My preferred combination is lemon essential oil and pine essential oil, but feel free to play with scents each time you make a new batch of cleaner to see what you like.